High-Fiber Cinnamon Pumpkin Banana Bread for First Trimester (Great for Sweet Cravings!!)

 7. To serve, slice the bread and top with a dollop of plain Greek yogurt, a sprinkle of chopped pecans, and a drizzle of caramel sauce.

-Tips For the Best Pregnancy-Safe Pumpkin Spice Banana Bread
+Tips & Variations For the Best Pregnancy-Safe Cinnamon Pumpkin Banana Bread

-• Make muffins: Line a muffin pan with liners and fill until 3/4s full.
+• Make cinnamon pumpkin banana muffins: Line a muffin pan with liners and fill with batter until 3/4s full.
 Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.

 • Bake right away: After preparing the batter, don't let it sit on the counter for too long.
 The flour will absorb all the liquid/moisture and dry out the batter, resulting in a less fluffy loaf.
 For best results, transfer the batter into the loaf pan and bake as soon as possible.

-• Sieve it: If the baking soda is clumped (looks like tiny white rocks), sieve it into the dry ingredients.
+• Sieve it: If the baking soda or baking powder is clumped (looks like tiny white rocks), sieve it into the dry ingredients.
 Those clumps rarely dissolve in the batter and end up tasting not-so-great as you bite into the bread.

 • Use pumpkin spice: Swap all the individual spices (cinnamon, nutmeg, and ginger) for 2 teaspoons pumpkin spice.